lgiordani/cabook/manuscript/part_0_introduction/chapter_01_introduction.md

 ## Acknowledgments

-* Eleanor Mary De Veras: proof reading of the introduction.
+* Eleanor De Veras: proofreading of the introduction.
 * Roberto Ciatti: introducing me to clean architectures.
 * Łukasz Dziedzic: "Lato" cover font (http://www.latofonts.com).

-The cover photograph has been provided by pxhere (https://pxhere.com/en/photo/760437).
-A detail of the Sagrada Familia in Barcelona, one of the best works of art of the contemporary world, a bright example of architecture in which every single element has a meaning and a purpose.
+The cover photograph is by pxhere (https://pxhere.com/en/photo/760437).
+A detail of the Sagrada Familia in Barcelona, one of the world's best contemporary artworks, a bright example of architecture in which every single element has a meaning and a purpose.
 Praise to Antoni Gaudí, brilliant architect and saint, who will always inspire me with his works and his life.